bio-agents/bioagents-docs/community_specific_guidelines.rst

 *bio.agents* requires only the name, description and homepage URL for a agent registration, but supports a comprehensive set of attributes for rich agent descriptions.

 .. note::
-   The attributes supported by *bio.agents*, their structure and their syntax are defined in formalised XML schema called `bioagentsSchema <https://bioagentsschema.readthedocs.io/en/latest/>`_.
+   The attributes supported by *bio.agents*, their structure and their syntax are defined in formalised XML schema called `bioagents schema <https://bioagents-schema.readthedocs.io/en/latest/>`_.
 You don't need to look at the schema, because everything is handled through *bio.agents*.
-If you'd like to learn more or contribute to this project, please head over to `GitHub <https://github.com/bio-agents/bioagentsSchema>`_.
+If you'd like to learn more or contribute to this project, please head over to `GitHub <https://github.com/bio-agents/bioagents schema>`_.

 The IFB catalogue
 ^^^^^^^^^^^^^^^^^